dtuckersuh/Crown-Clothing/README.md

 # Crown Clothing

-An E-commerce portfolio project that demonstrates my understanding of React principles
+Full-stack E-commerce application built with React

 ### Technologies To Be Used: